-Apply to Be AN EdTech Rankings Judge
+Apply to be an EdTech Rankings Judge

 A chance to enhance your experience in advanced higher-ed technology, Campus Consortium Awards 2019 invites seasoned leaders to take a glimpse at some of today’s novel and highly intuitive higher-ed solutions.
 All you need to come on board with us is proven experience in the category/categories you apply to judge and assess.
 We urge you to fill in an application form that can help us know you and your skills better.
 Campus Consortium’s Ranking Committee (CCRC) will be in constant touch with its jury to bring forth the best technologies for the year 2019-20.